On the Origin of Kinematic Structure in the Young Association Serpens OB2

 The main results of this study are as follows: \begin{itemize} \item We identified 60 OB-star and 284 YSO probable association members, whose Gaia parallaxes are consistent with a single association distance of $1950\pm30$~pc.
 In addition, we retained 21 OB-star and 534 YSO member candidates lacking reliable Gaia astrometry.
-Scaling the OB population to a standard IMF implies a total association membership of $\sim$10$^4$ stars (Section~\ref{sec:mem}). \item While previous work indicates an age of 4--5~Myr for the OB population \citep[e.g.][]{2000AJ....120.2594F}, the same age would imply implausibly large extinctions for the low-mass YSOs.
+Scaling the OB population to a standard IMF implies a total association membership of $\sim$10$^4$ stars (Section~\ref{sec:mem}). \item While previous work indicated an age of 4--5~Myr for the OB population \citep[e.g.][]{2000AJ....120.2594F}, the same age would imply implausibly large extinctions for the low-mass YSOs.
 The YSOs are more consistent with an age of $\sim$1~Myr, implying an overall age spread of a few Myr in the association (Section~\ref{sec:isochrone}). \item The Ser~OB2 members exhibit a clumpy spatial distribution elongated parallel to the Galactic midplane.
-We identified six discrete stellar clusters (NGC~6604, Gum~85, Dobashi~782, 815, 822, and G18.7+1.8) superimposed on a relatively smooth, centrally concentrated population (Section~\ref{sec:clust}).
+Although the spatial distributions of OB stars and YSOs overlap, the OB stars are preferentially closer to the Galactic midplane and more concentrated toward the centre of the association in Galactic longitude (Section~\ref{sec:clust}).
+In this central region, which contains many of the O stars, we identify a gap in the molecular clouds that may serve as a channel for launching the thermal chimney (Section~\ref{sec:cloud}). \item We identified six discrete stellar clusters (NGC~6604, Gum~85, Dobashi~782, 815, 822, and G18.7+1.8) superimposed on a relatively smooth, centrally concentrated stellar distribution (Section~\ref{sec:clust}).